LocationJavornice, 384 22 Dub, Czechia

 Other ParticipantsJana Zoubková, Markéta Kavalírová

-From the architect.
+Text description provided by the architects.
 At the site of the original farmhouse from the late 19th century, in the village of Javornice in southern Bohemia, there is a new, partially reconstructed area Javorník distillery.
 Its owners, thanks to the neighboring farm, which has long been their property, could create a farm with all the necessary facilities.
 It is not only a newly built small fruit distillery, but also other reconstructed building like former pub with a dance hall, stables and a barn.
 New to the buildings there is a shop, fruit store, refrigerated fermentation plant, a customs warehouse basement, wood house, garage and there is accommodation for family members and guests.
 There is also an extensive orchard and garden as part of Javorník distillery.
 Homestead stands under the ruins of Helfenburk in the picturesque hills between the towns Bavorov and Vlachovo Brezi at an altitude of 480 m.
 The surroundings are mostly forests, grasslands and farm fields.

 Reconstruction proposal came mainly from the original plan and the location of buildings, which were in very poor condition though.
 This resulted in the demolition of all modern outbuildings, including roofs and trusses.
 Only the basic materials and some main supporting walls were preserved.
 Then new fermentation building and accommodation in the attic was built as well as the wood house with a garage in the place of the fallen barn.
 The distillery is a completely new and detached building, which creates together with the original buildings a partially enclosed and protected courtyard.